 I love Central Perk, and I especially love the look on die-hard “Friends” fans faces as they open the door to see the set.
 It’s great to be able to take part in making a little dream happen for our guests, and it never gets old watching them geek out.
 Although, my fondest memory in Central Park (I’m going to get made fun of for this) was the first time I went into the set for training.
 I experienced the excitement with my fellow guides, and plus they’ve all become friends of mine since then–so it’s a great memory!

 Q: After taking the tour, some guests have said that this is a must see attraction—from an insider’s perspective, why do you think this is the place to visit when coming to Hollywood?

 I think it’s the place to visit because you never know what you’re going to get!
 We’re a working studio lot, and our tour guests get to see what it’s like when we’ve got all our shows filming, the crews working, and our mill department building new sets.
 It sometimes can look like the traffic on the 405 smashed into a 110 acre lot, and it’s amazing.
 We also let our guests see sets for on-air shows.
-They get an up close and personal view of what it looks like inside a real stage.
+They get an up close and personal view of what it looks like inside a real prod.
 They’re exposed to some of the behind the scenes work that goes into getting an episode prepped and filmed!

 Plus, the guides are all amazing and each of us has different passions, which makes every time you visit seem like a new tour!

 Q: Thanks, Candice!
 We’ve enjoyed the inside look you’ve given us to this “behind the scenes” tour!
 To our audience—thank you for reading, and click “Buy Tickets Now” because we look forward to sharing our exclusive VIP tour with you soon!
 Let the stories continue!